NourheneLdh/Project/home.md

 - Confirmed that **BTarget’s access allowed post-exploitation enumeration**.
 - Identified **several potential privilege escalation vectors**.
 - This phase would support follow-up attacks like service exploitation, user impersonation, or registry abuse in a real-world scenario.
-This step proves that I had complete post-exploitation visibility inside the domain critical for understanding privilege abuse opportunities and establishing persistence.

 ![winPEAS Results](images/winpeas_results.png)